Massage oil. Do you really need it for a good massage? The short answer is: yes, you do.

 We call it our Naked Oil – nothing but 100% Sweet Almond Oil, and ya – it’s cold pressed, no preservatives and no additives.

 Denis’ Oil comes with a Free Massage Course – read more about his “Fix Your Massage Mistakes” course here.
 The beginning of your massage is so important to establish a connection with your partner, it will literally make or break your experience.
 There’s no need to get it wrong – sign up to his free course to learn how to get it right on your first time.

 If You’re Allergic to Nuts

-Sweet almond oil shouldn’t irritate the skin at all, but for some people with nut allergies, it’s obviously not an option.
+Sweet almond oil shouldn’t irritate the skin, and can be used on all parts of the body.
+But for some people with nut allergies, it’s recommended to use an alternative.

 In this case, we recommend a cold pressed grapeseed oil or apricot oil.
 This may be a bit harder to find, but again your health food store should have it.

 Our oil bottle is a MASSIVE 16oz, and it’s cheaper than most 8oz bottle on Amazon